mmrwoods/jenkins_campfire_plugin/README.markdown

 * Support for campfire accounts with SSL enabled, added by Joshua Krall.
 * A smart notification feature, added by Brad Greenlee, which disables success notifications unless the previous build was unsuccessful.
+* Play sounds on build success and failure, added by Henry Poydar.
 * Build nofifications now include commit info.
 * Room to which notifications are sent can be customised per-project.